tohojo/bufferbloat-net/content/ecn-sane/wiki/rules.md

 # TEAMS

+## GREY - Don't care about ECN one way or another

+Toke Høiland-Jørgensen's position is [here](https://www.youtube.com/watch?v=CxK_nA2iVXw), at least until he finishes his thesis.

 ## RED - Opposed to wide deployment of ECN

-A the moment there is no-one on the red team.
+At the moment there is no-one on the red team.

-## PINK - ECN's definition needs to be changed to deploy
+## PINK - ECN's definition needs to be totally changed to deploy

 This group is well populated currently outside this project.
 Members of that group are welcome here so long as they play by the rules.

 ## YELLOW - Chicken about wide deployment of ECN

 The PI for this is Dave Taht.
-His position paper is [here](../dtaht_ecn_editorial).
+His position paper is [here](dtaht_ecn_editorial).

-## PURPLE - ECN is awesome
+## PURPLE - How does ECN need to evolve to reach its potential?

-We have several candidates for this team.
 The color might change.
 This classification can be changed.
+Jonathon Morton's position is [here](jmorton_ecn_position).

-## BLUE - we are GO for ECN everwhere!
+## BLUE - we are GO for ECN on EVERYTHING!

 This group is well populated currently outside this project.
-Members of that group are welcome here so long as they play by the rules.

 ## GREEN - ECN is safe for universal deployment

 At the moment there *should* be nobody on the green team.

+# Obligatory FutureRama Snippet

+{{< youtube id="1-bCIA_vyVc" autoplay="false" >}}